The Junior Mathematics Competition is held annually for First Year Students

 The competition was developed and organised by Michael Moynihan and has been running since 1994.
 It consists of 15 multiple choice brain problem solving questions to be answered within a 40 minute period.
 Since 2021 the competition has been run online and available in both English and as Gaeilge.

-Questions from 2011 – 2022 are now available in Microsoft Forms and Google Forms and can be found here
+Questions from 2011 – 2023 are now available online and can be found here

 A sample quiz to practice with your students can be found below (English and as Gaeilge version):